 Out by Sitting Bull Community College, we arrived at a tidy brown ranch house with a stand of twenty mature locusts along one edge of the property.
 The trees were likely planted by the owner decades ago, for two obvious reasons: the trees make a good windbreak against the Dakota winds, and adjoining his property was an electrical power station, transformers ringed with razor wire only partially obscured by the two rows of locust.
-The locust plant is sculptural, strangely stone-like, and the wood is extremely hard, hard to work with, hard on pile, then learning the coffee process.
-Cycling saws, but it makes the hottest burning firefall a tree?
+The locust plant is sculptural, strangely stone-like, and the wood is extremely hard, hard to work with, hard on saws, but it makes the hottest burning fire-